Asaf53/Laravel-OpenAI-ChatGPT/README.md

 ## About Laravel

-Singel Page Form Submit with ChatGPT-3
+Form submission and receipt on the same page with Chat GPT-3

 ## License